Ayr's Oldest Established Amateur Drama Group

 SCOTT HIPWELL - Aidan McDowall

-KAMAL ABDIC - Wallace Graham
+KAMAL ABDIC - TBA

 D.I.
 GASKILL - Amy McGillivray